Our Favourite Sponge Cake

 2. Make the buttercream icing: Mix the sieved icing sugar and margarine together plus flavouring.
 Use a fork and mix until creamy.
 Cover and chill until it is needed.

 3. In a small saucepan, melt the margarine then add the sugar.
 Mix in well till the sugar has partially dissolved.
 Set aside.

 4. Sieve the flour and baking powder into a bowl and add salt.
-Pour the margarine/sugar mixture, yoghurt and lemon essence to the flour mix.
+Pour the margarine/sugar mixture, yoghurt, flax egg and lemon essence to the flour mix.
 Mix well until you get a soft dropping consistency.
 Add the lemon zest plus as much of the lemon juice as you can without making the batter too runny.
 If it needs more liquid, add a splash of plant milk, eg soya, rice, coconut or oat.

 5. Spoon the cake mix into the tins and bake for 25-30 minutes or until risen and golden.
 Test by inserting a sharp knife or toothpick into the centre of each cake.
 If it comes out clean, the cake is cooked.
 If not, return to the oven for another 5-7 minutes.
 Let the cakes cool completely before removing them from their tins.
 Carefully place them upside down on a cooling rack.
 Allow to cool a bit more before carefully spreading the jam evenly on one side of the cake.
 To fill the cake, spread the buttercream icing on the base of the other cake and put the cakes together like a sandwich.
-To ice the top of the cake, make the icing as above and spread then decorate as desired
+To ice the top of the cake, make the icing as above, spread it on the cake then decorate as desired